Religion and Change in Australia

-After the Second World War, Australia, in common with other Western societies, appeared to have become increasingly secularised.
-Religious observance declined dramatically, and it was commonplace to speak of Australia in the post-war period as a secular society.
-However, Religion and Change in Australia challenges this view.
-The 2016 census revealed that over half of the population still identify as Christian, whilst in politics, the religious right has come to exert considerable influence on the Liberal-National Coalition, and has led to a normalisation of religion in political discourse.
-Further, new technologies, such as the internet and social media, have provided additional avenues for religious expression and proselytization, in conjunction with so-called ‘Mega-Churches’ that have been built to cater to their increasing congregations.
-The adoption of multiculturalism and immigration from Asia has also led to a religiously pluralist society, though this has often been controversial.
-In particular, the position of Islam in Australia has been the subject of fierce debate and Islamophobic attitudes still remain.
-Atheism, non-belief and alternative spiritualities have also become increasingly widespread, especially amongst the young.
+However, Religion and Change in Australia employs a range of social theories to challenge this securalist view and argues that Australia is a post-secular society.
+The 2016 census revealed that over half of the population still identify as Christian.
+In politics, the socially conservative religious right has come to exert considerable influence on the ruling Liberal-National Coalition, particularly under John Howard and Scott Morrison.
+New technologies, such as the Internet and social media, have provided new avenues for religious expression and proselytisation whilst so-called "megachurches" have been built to cater to their increasing congregations.
+The adoption of multiculturalism and increased immigration from Asia has led to a religiously pluralist society, though this has often been controversial.
+In particular, the position of Islam in Australia has been the subject of fierce debate, and Islamophobic attitudes remain common.
+Atheism, non-belief, and alternative spiritualities have also become increasingly widespread, especially amongst the young.

 Table of Contents